DriftRec: Adapting diffusion models to blind JPEG restoration: Results and Discussion

 \subsection{Real-world blind restoration}

 For practical applicability in a realistic setting, a JPEG restoration model should be able to reconstruct pleasing images in a fully blind setting, where the exact number and amounts of compression, as well as any further processing, is unknown to both the user and the model.
 In \cref{fig:real-world-jpegs}, we show results from DriftRec for several compressed images found online whose compression settings are unknown and which we provided to DriftRec without any additional information.
-DriftRec is able to reliably remove block artifacts and color artifacts in all images and outputs plausible reconstructions of high perceptual quality.
-Note that no quantitative statements can be made here due to the ground-truth uncompressed images being unavailable.
+DriftRec reliably removes block and color artifacts in all images and outputs plausible reconstructions of high perceptual quality.
+Note that no quantitative statements can be made here due to the uncompressed images being unavailable.